83wakasug/AutenticationwebAPI/README.md

 # ApiWebService
-This program is an *inventory management system* that allows for the management of product names, names, and quantities.
+This program is an *inventory management system* that allows for the management of product names, prices, and quantities.
 To use the system, **user registration** is required.
 Users with the role *USER* can:

 - Add products
 - View product information